Baptism at St. Patrick's Church

 1. An appointment is required with Fr.
 Jeff Wilson

-He meets with parents the first or third Friday of the month at 4:30 PM in the Conference Room or you can schedule an appointment due to work schedules
+He meets with parents the first or third Friday of the month at 4:30 PM in the Parish Office or you can schedule an appointment due to work schedules

 2. What you need to have when you meet with Fr.
 Jeff:

 A. for parents who do not live in the Parish